Lorenza Böttner: Death and legacy

-Böttner died of AIDS-related complications in Munich in January 1994.
+Diagnosed with HIV in 1985, Böttner died of AIDS-related complications in Munich on 13 January 1994 at age 34.

 The Chilean writers Roberto Bolaño and Pedro Lemebel wrote about Böttner in their novels Estrella Distante (1996) and Loco Afán (1996), respectively.
 Both of these writers used her life to advance a political theory of Chilean artistry.
 For her early life, Bolaño indicated that while still in Chile, she held secret street performances to save money to leave for Germany, even though she had left with her parents at 14; for her adult life, he said that she attempted to commit suicide, even though such an attempt never took place.
 According to Latin American studies scholar Carl Fischer, Bolaño's writing focused more on "what she failed at and hid" than "what she revealed", and he used her to demonstrate the types of people he thought were excluded from the Chilean literary canon.
 For Lemebel, Böttner served as one of his crónicas (chronicles) of LGBT life in the dictatorship of Augusto Pinochet, able to resist heterosexism and militarism through her "unfolding" of gender expectations.

 She was a central character in scenes of Frank Garvey's film Wall of Ashes (2009), where she easily cleaned and refilled a pot using her feet.
 According to Fischer, Böttner saw carrying out normal actions (such as cleaning dishes) as her principal art form, since ones perception of her disability forced her to become a kind of exhibitionist in doing everyday tasks.
 She wished to "open people's eyes and show them how stupid it is to hide behind a bourgeois façade" through her life.
 In Michael Stahlberg's documentary Lorenza (1991), she orders cheese from a clerk, only for the camera to cut out when she is due to take them.
-For Fischer, this precisely demonstrates Böttner's artistic milieu: She exhibits "quotidian" actions, while also leaving some questions entirely unresolved.
+For Fischer, this represents Böttner's artistic milieu: She exhibits "quotidian" actions, while also leaving some questions entirely unresolved.

 In 2016, documenta in Kassel, Germany, began a public showing of her art.
 From 2018 onward, Preciado held a series of events showcasing Böttner's work in locations such as La Virreina Centre de la Imatge in Barcelona and the Württembergischer Kunstverein in Stuttgart.
 The exhibitions of documenta and Preciado marked the first time much of her work had been publicly seen in decades.
+While she did not receive widespread recognition for her work during her life, in 2024, journalist Cassidy George describes her as increasingly "recognized as a significant contribution to the art-historical canon, in part for its radical representation of atypical bodies".